Hindolch/InfersafeV2/docs/edge_case_matrix.md

 # Edge Case Matrix

-This file is the submission tracking for the current machine.
+This file is the tracking for the current machine.

 | Edge case | Current status | Evidence path | Observed behavior | Fix / mitigation |
 |---|---|---|---|---|